-Together with the ribs, the two spar caps in the rotor blade shells are, you might say, the skeleton of each and every rotor blade of a wind turbine, and they must be able with withstand very high loads for the entire life of the turbine.
-That makes it essential to deliver high component quality and to ensure that the best possible properties of the mix of fibres and matrix are achieved.
+Together with the ribs, the two spar caps in the rotor blade shells are, one might say, the skeleton of each and every rotor blade of a wind turbine.
+They must be able to withstand very high loads for the operational life of the turbine.
+Therefore it is essential to deliver high component quality and to ensure that the best possible properties of the mix of fibres and matrix are achieved.

-Our profiles are manufactured in the pultrusion process.
-The continuous process enables us to manufacture almost endless profiles of a consistently high quality.
-The tensile forces prevailing during pultrusion make the reinforcing fibres very straight in orientation, thereby heavily reducing occurrence of the fibre undulations that occur frequently in other manufacturing processes.
+Our Pulcap® profiles are manufactured using the pultrusion process.
+The continuous process enables the manufacture of almost endless profiles with a consistently high quality.
+In the pultrusion process, reinforcement fibres are pulled very straight in tension, which largely reduces the occurrence of fibre undulations and therefore inconsistency in fibre orientation that frequently occurs in other manufacturing processes.

 Glass fibre reinforcement

 UV-curing resins, depending on the profile cross-section